Distinguishing the Teachings from the Teacher

 Similarities to a Romantic Relationship

-Teachers are Human too
+Teachers are Human, too.

-Despite the knowledge, profoundness, and medicine a teacher may display or help us realize, we need to remember they are still human beings just like us and as such, we should not put them on a pedestal.
-By this I mean it is ok to honor and show respect to a teacher sharing beautiful knowledge, just don’t have unrealistic expectations that would make you think they are above making human mistakes.
-Just like the teachings were initially shared with them, they are now sharing the teachings with you, as you in the future will share the teachings with others.
-It is my agreement that a true teacher will have the humility to acknowledge that, while being in a teaching role, they are also very much students.
+Despite the knowledge, profoundness, and medicine a teacher may display or help us realize, we need to remember they are still human beings just like you and I, and as such, we should not put them on a pedestal.
+By this, I mean it is ok to honor and show respect to a teacher sharing beautiful knowledge; just don’t have unrealistic expectations that would make you think they are above making human mistakes.

 Indoctrinated Thinking